Quickstart

 └── test.py

-option will generate a C# project referring AltWalker.Executor
+option generates a .NET/C# project referring to AltWalker.Executor

 .